Management Accelerator | Module 3: Managing Strategy

 • Practice techniques for intervening when something goes wrong

-June 27, 9:00 am – 12:30 pm
+June 17, 2026 9:00 am – 12:30 pm

 When managers understand the science behind change, they can equip their teams to be more adaptive, resilient, and agile.
-In this workshop, you will learn everything you need to know to lead change.
+In this session, you will learn everything you need to know to lead change.
 We’ll explore change curves, what happens neurologically when we experience unexpected shifts, track different coping styles and how to respond to each, and practice easy techniques for reducing resistance and increasing commitment and action – both in yourself and others.
 You’ll also practice devising solutions and crafting communication using a change template that will make you a more effective and inspiring leader.

-What you will do in this workshop:
+What you will do in this session:

 • Discuss the science behind change curves and coping styles